 Do you sell pre-picked berries?

 We are a harvest-your-own farm, exclusively.
 Please ask a friend or neighbor to pick for you if you are unable to do so yourself.
-One of our surveys revealed that 30% of berries picked at our farm are picked for others.

 Do you sell strawberry plants?